rdegges/rdegges-blog/articles/2010/5-ways-to-save-your-company-money-by-switchin.md

 small company to operate like a large company, free.

-Many small companies get stuck in the 'small business syndrome' where they never grow beyond a small market audience because their ‘presentation' is small.
+Many small companies get stuck in the 'small business syndrome' where they never grow beyond a small market audience because their 'presentation' is small.
 When customers call your company, and hear a professional auto attendant, they instantly feel like they're dealing with a professional, organized company.
 When customers call a business, and wait for 50 rings before hearing a choppy